-The Australian Open is one of four major tennis tournaments that take place throughout the tennis calendar.
+The Australian Open is one of four major tennis tournaments that takes place during the tennis calendar.
 Between them, these tournaments are the most coveted prizes in professional tennis, and offer up the most in terms of ranking points and prize money to the competitors.

 The four top prizes in the world of professional tennis are the Grand Slam tournaments, each taking place on a different surface.
 This fact often leads to players whose style of play suits a particular surface being more successful at some Slams than others.
 The four Slams (and their surfaces) are;